Add Snippet

 Clothing

 Usually each swimmer will receive a Piranhas t-shirt courtesy of our sponsors.
-Club clothes such as hoodies, toques, backpacks, and towels are optional and can be purchased at registration night.
+Club merchandise such as hoodies, toques, backpacks, and towels are optional and can be purchased at registration night.

 Text Area